 We used five sales in our analysis, these representing the sales judged to be the most comparable in developing an indication of the market value of the subject property.
-Prior to assemblage with the subject property, the larger parcel is 4.29 acres and can support 100 apartment units by zoning right.

 The following table summarizes each of the land sale comparables and is followed by a map displaying the location of each comparable in relation to the subject.
 Summary sheets detailing each comparable follow the location map.